garcias/comp-chem-lab/README.md

 ## What is this for?

-Intended use is an instructor creating a team workspace on Cloud9, for students can clone.
-Students can therefore start with workspace that already has installed GAMESS, Jmol/JSMol, OpenBabel, and optionally Numpy/Jupyter/Pandas/R/Seaborn.
+Intended use is an instructor creating a team workspace on Cloud9, for students to clone.
+Students can therefore start with workspace that already has installed GAMESS, Jmol/JSMol, OpenBabel, and optionally Jupyter/Pandas/R/Seaborn.

 ## Installing required tools

-Get molvis-tools (which has JSMol), install-gamess, and cloud9-vnc.
+Starting in `workspace` directory, get `molvis-tools` (which has JSMol) and `install-gamess`.

     $ git clone https://github.com/garcias/molvis-tools.git
     $ git clone https://github.com/garcias/install-gamess.git

 Get the `gamess-built` tarball built by your institution or department.
 Move it into the `install-gamess` directory.
-Provision with Cloud9file and then install GAMESS with script.
+Provision with `Cloud9file` and then install GAMESS with script.
 Once tests are passed, remove repository to save space, if desired.

     $ cd install-gamess
     $ ./Cloud9file